- Diabetic Testing

 - Diabetes Meal Plans

-According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), a part of the National Institutes of Health (NIH), of the 100,000 people diagnosed with kidney disease each year in the U.S., 43.8% of them will have developed it because of diabetes.
-But way does diabetes damage the kidneys?
+But why does diabetes damage the kidneys?
 Not all diabetics develop chronic kidney disease (CKD) or renal failure, so why do some end up on dialysis or needing a kidney transplant?
-Why is kidney failure on of the possible symptoms of diabetes?
+Why is kidney failure one of the possible symptoms of diabetes?

 Each kidney contains a million or so filtering units called nephrons.
 These nephrons are made up of tiny blood vessels called capillaries as well as tubules.
-Normally, wastes like urea and creatinine can pass through the small holes in the capillaries and make their way into urine while larger molecules like proteins remain in the bloodstream.
-Over time high diabetes blood sugar levels signal a variety of both metabolic and structural changes in the nephrons to scar them, thicken them, and make the capillaries more leaky.
+Normally, waste can pass through the small holes in the capillaries and make their way into urine, while larger molecules remain in the bloodstream.
+Over time, high blood sugar levels signal a variety of metabolic and structural changes in the nephrons to scar them, thicken them, and make the capillaries more leaky.

-When the nephrons are damaged kidney disease has begun and larger molecules that used to remain in the blood pass through into the urine.
+When the nephrons are damaged, kidney disease has begun and larger molecules that used to remain in the blood pass through into the urine.
 The early stage of kidney damage is called microalbuminuria.
-Later, when larger amounts of protein passes into the urine, macroalbuminuria results.
-When macroalbuminuria is present, the kidneys are very damaged and end stage renal disease (ESRD), a form of kidney failure, is likely to follow.
+Later, when larger amounts of protein pass into the urine, macroalbuminuria results.
+When macroalbuminuria is present, the kidneys are very damaged and end-stage renal disease (ESRD), a form of kidney failure, is likely to follow.
 In ESRD, dialysis (using a machine to filter the blood) or kidney transplant is necessary.

-Amazingly, there are surprisingly few symptoms to alert someone they may have CKD or renal failure.
+Unfortunately, there are surprisingly few symptoms of CKD or renal failure.
 This is because as some nephrons are damaged, others work doubly hard to make up for the difference.
 Waste products don't generally build up in the blood and cause symptoms until late in disease progression.
 By the time nausea, insomnia, edema, poor appetite, upset stomach, weakness, and difficulty concentrating occur, the kidneys are very damaged and almost all filtering capacity is gone.
-For this reason, if a person has diabetes, it is especially important that their doctor monitor their kidney function at least on a yearly basis.
+For this reason, if a person has diabetes, it is especially important that his or her doctor monitor kidney function at least on a yearly basis.

-Kidney failure creates a $32 billion dollar burden on the U.S. healthcare system each year, according to NIDDK.
-But diabetes research continues to search for factors may increase the risk for CKD and ESRD as well as for ways to treat or reverse the disease.
+Kidney failure creates a $32-billion-dollar burden on the U.S. healthcare system each year, according to NIDDK.
+But diabetes research continues to search for factors that may increase the risk for CKD and ESRD as well as for ways to treat or reverse the disease.